 So, you have to choose the most suitable scarcity model for your business.

-If you run an e-commerce store, then all the above mentioned scarcity models can be applied to your business.
-You just have to make sure that is product is valuable.
+If you run an e-commerce store, then all the above-mentioned scarcity models can be applied to your business.
+You just have to make sure that is the product is valuable.